INGSA2021 - Build Back Wiser: Knowledge, Policy, and Publics in Dialogue

 Launch of INGSA COVID Information Portal

-In preparation for the virtual conference in September – and as part of INGSA’s wider project on science advice in emergencies – we have established www.ingsa.org/covid to serve as a hub of information and resources about the science and policy interface of the epidemic, as it occurs globally and in individual jurisdictions.
+And as part of INGSA's wider project on science advice in emergencies - we have established www.ingsa.org/covid to serve as a hub of information and resources about the science and policy interface of the epidemic, as it occurs globally and in individual jurisdictions.
 We encourage all members to see the site and to consider how they might contribute to the effort.

 To be clear, this website is not intended as a hub of information about epidemiology, medical or virology expertise.
 Rather is about the processes of mobilising evidence, providing evidence-informed advice to decision-makers, and coordinating advice and action across jurisdictions and globally.